Last Updated on

 Find Repeating Patterns

-Patterns occur naturally all around us- all we have to do is seek them out.
+Repeating patterns occur naturally all around us, all we have to do is seek them out.
 Typically patterns can always be found where graphics repeat themselves.
-For example, you can find patterns within shapes, lines and colors.
-Patterns do not have to be perfectly symmetrical.
-Naturally occurring patterns can be seen in synchronized swimming from fish in the ocean.
-When patterns are naturally formed such as those in nature, the result is beautiful.
+For example, you can find patterns within shapes, lines, and colors.

 Fill The Frame With Repeating Patterns

 When you allow your subject (pattern) to fill up the entire frame, you will achieve a more dramatic result.
-This is a great way to remove size from your images.
-Solely focusing on a pattern will allow your viewer’s to analyze and study it without knowing how small or large it is.
+This is a great way to remove the sense of scale from your images.
+Solely focusing on a pattern will allow your viewers to analyze and study it without knowing how small or large it is.